Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 The second rule tunnels tagged requests through the VPN

-And with that, YouTube thinks I’m in Milan, Netflix and Prime Video think I am still in Canada, and the ads… oh the ads… they are few and far between, and when they do come on, they are just a treat to listen to in that slow, lack-of-harsh-aspirants-or-yelling of a beautiful language Italian is.
+And with that, YouTube thinks I’m in Milan, while Netflix and Prime Video still think I’m in Canada.
+The ads—oh, the ads—are now few and far between, and when they do appear, they’re a delight in that gentle, hypnotic Italian.

 YouTube, Italy